goldfirere/singletons/README.md

 [this pull request](https://github.com/goldfirere/singletons/pull/171) for more background.

+`singletons` is slightly more conservative with respect to `deriving` than GHC is.
+The stock classes listed above (`Eq`, `Ord`, `Show`, `Bounded`, and `Enum`) are the only ones that `singletons` will derive without an explicit deriving strategy.
+To do anything more exotic, one must explicitly indicate one's intentions by using the `DerivingStrategies` extension.

+`singletons` fully supports the `anyclass` strategy as well as the `stock` strategy (at least, for the classes listed above). `singletons` does not support the `newtype` strategy, as there is not an equivalent of `coerce` at the type level.

 The following constructs are supported for promotion but not singleton generation:

 * scoped type variables